tylertitsworth/5th-age-srd/Classes/Wizard.md

 **Target:** You or a nearby ally

-**Effect:** The target regains a spell or power they have expended this day or this battle.
+**Effect:** The target regains a spell or power they have expended this full recovery or this battle.

 ---